ldriever/ML_Jazz/README.md

 The list below indicates in which group all of the files in this repository belong to.
 Not that there are also files corresponding to the final report of this project.

 ### Data Handling Files
-- *wjazzd.db - the database file for the Weiar Jazz Database
+- *wjazzd.db* - the database file for the Weiar Jazz Database.
+The file is larger than GitHubs file size limit and is thus uploaded in compressed format.
+Please unzip before use
-- FILE
+- *output_options.pt* - the data file containing the set of possible output chords
+- *data_array_without_melody.pt* - the created data file containing the inputs for the model using chords only
+- *data_array_with_melody.pt* - the created data file containing the inputs for the model with melody information.
+The file is larger than GitHubs file size limit and is thus uploaded in compressed format.
+Please unzip before use
 - FILE
 - FILE